Saving Nappies from landfill…

 All-in-one, pocket, pre-fold?
 Cotton, bamboo, microfibre?
 The range of nappy types, styles and materials available can be bamboozling for a beginner.
 Add to that the fact that babies come in all shapes and sizes, and it can be tricky to know where to start.
 The great news is that all this variety means that you will be able to find nappies that are just right to suit your baby and your lifestyle.

-Nappy libraries are amazing services, usually run by volunteers, where you can get friendly expert advice on reusable nappies and borrow nappy loan kits to try different styles and see what works for you and your baby before you start buying.
+Nappy libraries are amazing services.
+Usually run by volunteers, where you can get friendly expert advice on reusable nappies and borrow nappy loan kits to try different styles.
+To see what works for you and your baby before you start buying.
 Contact them well in advance of your baby arriving as they often have waiting lists.

 SAVING YOUR PENNIES (AND THE PLANET TOO)